jpascher/T0-Time-Mass-Duality/README.md

 ## Overview

-The T0 model proposes an approach to fundamental physics through time-mass duality, where the intrinsic time field T(x,t) = 1/max(m(x,t), ω) provides a unified treatment of quantum mechanics and relativity.
-This framework operates in natural units where ℏ = c = α_EM = β_T = 1.
+The T0 model proposes an approach to fundamental physics through time-energy duality, where the intrinsic time field T(x,t) provides a unified treatment of quantum mechanics and relativity.
+This framework operates with the universal geometric parameter ξ = (4/3) × 10⁻⁴ derived from three-dimensional space geometry, establishing the fundamental relationship T_field · E_field = 1.

 ## Latest Additions (July 2025)